-The perception that this social contract is less effective today was a major contributing factor to the results of the 2011 General Election in Singapore which saw the opposition winning an unprecedented 6 out of the 87 elected seats in Parliament and the loss of 2 cabinet ministers.
-Subsequently, the serious diminution of the positions of GLCs would have major implications for the political regime, one reason being that the fortunes of the GLCs will influence the reformulation of any new social contract between the government and Singapore's citizens.
+The social contract with the people that has kept the PAP government in power since independence is widely accepted to be the promise of employment and a fair distribution of economic benefits, a significant part of which is represented by the provision of good public housing which a large majority of Singaporeans reside in.
+It has been suggested that any serious diminution of the positions of GLCs would have major implications for the political regime, one reason being that the fortunes of the GLCs will influence the reformulation of any new social contract between the government and Singapore's citizens.
 Thus fortuitously from the outset the conditions to encourage the responsible management of GLCs were in place.
 The management of GLCs in the Singapore context cannot be separated from the overall approach that the PAP government adopted in the development of the Singapore economy.
-After all it was civil servants acting at the behest of their political masterswho were tasked in the earlier years with managing GLCs which they did with the goal of economic development in mind.
+After all it was civil servants acting at the behest of their political masters who were tasked in the earlier years with managing GLCs which they did with the goal of economic development in mind.

 In keeping with the goal of fostering good governance, the government also adopted a zero tolerance approach to corruption.
 It is well known that corruption was fairly widespread in Singapore in the 1950s and 1960s and the PAP set out to contrast its conduct with that of the previous Labour Front government.
 Much of the corruption in Singapore at the time was of the petty kind but there were also larger scandals.
 The PAP government set out to eradicate corruption and today Singapore is regarded as one of the least corrupt countries.
 This undoubtedly was also a factor in GLCs in Singapore being relatively well managed and not the victims of rent seeking that often occur in SOEs elsewhere.
-Indeed the aversion of the PAP government to corruption, particularly in the public sector, is evidenced by the fact that under Singapore law, a public servant who receives any gratification shall be presumed to have received such gratification corruptly as an inducement or reward unless the contrary is proved by such public servant.76
+Indeed the aversion of the PAP government to corruption, particularly in the public sector, is evidenced by the fact that under Singapore law, a public servant who receives any gratification shall be